Spectacular Stirling Range National Park Guide 2023 by a Local

 Mt Hassell – 3 km – Grade 4

-Along with Mt Trio, this hike is one of the easiest in the Stirling Range National Park, and accessible to most people with reasonable fitness, although be prepared for some rock scrambling.
+Along with Mt Trio, this hike is one of the easiest in the Stirling Range National Park, and accessible to most people with reasonable fitness, although be prepared for some rock climbing.

 The car park is located on Stirling Range Drive, off Chester Pass Road.